JetBrains/jediterm/README.md

 --------

 * Ssh using JSch from jcraft.org
-* Local terminal using Pty4J
+* Local terminal for Unix, Mac and Windows using Pty4J
-* Xterm emulation
+* Xterm emulation - passes most of tests from vttest
 * Xterm 256 colours
 * Scrolling
 * Copy/Paste